seanxgao/Spectral-Clustering/docs/API.md

 bicut_group(L, gpueigen: bool = False, gpucut: bool = False, sparse: bool = False)
 ```

-**Purpose**: Perform spectral bisection on a graph using the Fiedler vector to find optimal cut.
+**Purpose**: Perform spectral bisection on a graph using the Fiedler vector to find optimal cut, with intelligent handling of disconnected graphs.

 **Parameters**:
 - `L`: Laplacian matrix of the graph